 The Primary Difference

 At its core, the basics of local and international SEO are not that different from each other, but just as the name suggests, the difference lies in the target crowd and the range of your SEO efforts.
-Local search engine optimisation will let you focus and aim your efforts at the local market while going international will enable you to target the international markets.
+Local search engine optimisation will let you focus and aim your efforts at the local market while going international will enable you to target markets globally.
 It is true that the internet, in general, has no geographical limitation, but SEO is definitely affected by regional factors.

 Limited Vs. Wider Scope